frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/blog-post.md

 In the age of the internet, writing assumes a lot of significance because when people come to your website, they want to read about you and your product.

-To access the Blog Post page, go to:
+To access the Blog Post, go to:
 > Home > Website > Blog > Blog Post

-## 1. How to Create a Blog Post
+## 1. How to create a Blog Post

 1. Click on New.
 1. Enter the Title, Blog Category, Blogger, and the Content.
 1. Enable Published and click on Save.

 The Blog Intro is a short description of your blog that appears just after the title and before the content.

 ![New Blog Post](/docs/assets/img/website/new-blog-post.png)